csarwi/taxglide/WARP.md

 ## Project Overview

-TaxGlide is a comprehensive Swiss tax calculator and optimizer specifically designed for **St. Gallen (SG) cantonal + Swiss federal taxes**.
-It uses configuration-driven tax models with advanced deduction optimization algorithms to help users find optimal tax deduction amounts.
+TaxGlide is a comprehensive Swiss tax calculator and optimizer designed for **Swiss federal + cantonal taxes**.
+It supports multiple cantons and municipalities, each with their own tax rules and multipliers.
+The system uses configuration-driven tax models with advanced deduction optimization algorithms to help users find optimal tax deduction amounts.

 ## Quick Development Commands